Logo

 Twitter

-In Part 1 we saw that integer programs are much harder than LPs, and that naive rounding of the LP relaxation solution does not work.
+In Part 1 we saw that integer programs are much harder than LPs, and that naive rounding of the LP relaxation does not work.
 We need a systematic way to search the space of integer solutions while avoiding exhaustive enumeration.
-The answer is branch and bound — an elegant algorithm that combines divide-and-conquer with LP relaxation bounds to explore only a fraction of the solution space.
+The answer is branch and bound — an algorithm that combines divide-and-conquer with LP relaxation bounds to explore only a fraction of the solution space.

 The idea